HansKindberg-Net/HansKindberg-EPiServer-NuGet-Packages-Temporary/README.md

 - /location[@path == 'UI'] @path to "EPiServer"
 - /location[@path == 'UI/Admin'] @path to "EPiServer/Admin"

-Add a location element wiht path set to "." around the root system.web and root system.webServer.
+Add a location element with path set to "." around the root system.web and root system.webServer.

 	<location path=".">
 		<system.web>